 ASN1C_<prodName>) generated for the given production.
 The function result variable

-returns 0 (success) or an error code.
+stat returns 0 (success) or an error code.
 Error

 status codes are defined in rtsrc/asn1ErrCodes.h

-and rtxsrc/rtxErrCodes.h
+and rtxsrc/rtxErrCodes.h.

 The procedure to encode a message using the C++ class interface is as follows: